Jiacli/survey-and-paper/README.md

 Survey and Paper
 =============================
-unsupervised-feature-learning
+@ unsupervised-feature-learning
--Literature survey for unsupervised feature learning and deep learning
+- Literature survey for unsupervised feature learning and deep learning